Consumer – Travel

 After reviewing the terms and conditions, if you feel that the airline is acting outside their own conditions of carriage, and also due to the exceptional circumstances arising from COVID-19, we would suggest submitting a formal complaint to them.
 You could include the advice about travel to the USA on the Department of Foreign Affair’s website to support your claim.
 Another option that may be open to you is the Small Claims procedure.

-What are my rights if I choose not to fly because of the ongoing COVID-19 situation?
+What are my rights if I decide not to fly because of the ongoing COVID-19 situation?

-I have booked a ferry for the third week in April however, the information from the Department of Foreign Affairs says only essential travel should be made.
+I have booked a ferry for a trip next week however, the information from the Department of Foreign Affairs says only essential travel should be made.
 According to the company’s website the ferry is still travelling.
 What are my rights?

 In the first instance we would suggest that you check the terms and conditions of your contract to see what is outlined if you cancel your contract.
 If it is not set out in the terms and conditions that you are entitled to a refund in these circumstances we would suggest that you contact the ferry company and try and negotiate with them to get a remedy that you are happy with.
 You should outline that the Department of Foreign Affairs has advised against non-essential travel.
 Please be aware that the ferry company is under no obligation to negotiate with you in the case where you cancel your booking.